FrancescoDiCursi/Overleaf-Review-Finder/README.md

 - Click anywhere outside the dropdown to make it collapse.
 - Selected values appear under the dropdown button.
 An empty value ("-") means no filtering on that attribute.
 - "Substring" allow to filter through text.
 Click on "Regex" to enable regular expressions (blue = active).
 - "Bind filters to overview" searches only in the Overview section of the reviews.
-It is suggested as reviews are displayed close to each other.
+Only needed if not in Oreview section (a bit of delay due to click and rendering), disable it otherwise.
 - "Search" applies the filters, "Cancel" undoes the filtering, "Reset" resets filters and udoes the filtering.

 # Note